jruwaard/aph_ema_handbook/docs/activity.md

 GPS data in a small (n = 28) study exploring the correlation between passive EMA data and depression, conducted by researchers of Northwestern University [@Saeb2015].
-The researchers calculated total distance, location variance, the number of places visited by the participants during the study, the percentage of time spent at home (defined as a top 3 place which was most frequently visited between 24:00 and 6:00), and circadian movement - the consistency of location visits based on a 24-hour period.
+The researchers calculated total distance, location variance, the number of places visited by the participants during the study [using the K-means clustering algorithm, @Hartigan1979, which is implemented in R as `kmeans`), the percentage of time spent at home (defined as a top 3 place which was most frequently visited between 24:00 and 6:00), and circadian movement - the consistency of location visits based on a 24-hour period.
 Circadian movement and location variance were